Anglo-Egyptian War: Battle of Tell El Kebir

 Ismailia was quickly reinforced with 9,000 troops, with the engineers put to work repairing the railway line from Suez.
 A small force was pushed along the Sweet Water Canal to the Kassassin lock arriving on 26 August.
 There they met the enemy.
-Heavily outnumbered the two battalions with 4 guns held their ground until some heavy cavalry arrived when the force went onto the offensive, forcing ‘Urabi to fall back 5 mi with heavy casualties.
+Heavily outnumbered, the two battalions with four guns held their ground until some heavy cavalry arrived when the force went onto the offensive, forcing ‘Urabi to fall back 5 mi with heavy casualties.

 The main body of the army started to move up to Kassassin and planning for the battle at Tell El Kebir was undertaken.
-Skirmishing took place but did not interfere with the build up.
-On 12 September all was ready and during that night the army marched to battle.
+Skirmishing took place but did not interfere with the build-up.
+On 12 September, all was ready and during that night the army marched to battle.

-13 September – ‘Urabi redeployed to defend Cairo against Wolseley.
+On 13 September, ‘Urabi redeployed to defend Cairo against Wolseley.
 His main force dug in at Tell El Kebir, north of the railway and the Sweet Water Canal, both of which linked Cairo to Ismailia on the canal.
 The defences were hastily prepared as there was little time to arrange them.
 ‘Urabi's forces possessed 60 pieces of artillery and breech loading rifles.
 Wolseley made several personal reconnaissances, and determined that the Egyptians did not man outposts in front of their main defences at night, which made it possible for an attacking force to approach the defences under cover of darkness.
 Wolseley sent his force to approach the position by night and attacked frontally at dawn.

 Surprise was not achieved; rifle fire and artillery from redoubts opened up when the range was 600 yd.
 Continuing the advance, the defending troops were hampered by the smoke from their weapons blocking their vision of the advancing British.
 The three battalions arrived in the enemy trenches all together and with little loss, resulting in a decisive victory for the British.

-Officially losing only 57 troops while killing approximately two thousand Egyptians, the British army had more casualties due to heatstroke than enemy action.
+The British Army lost 900 troops while killing approximately two thousand Egyptians.
+Some British troops captured by Egyptians were brutally tortured to death.
 The ‘Urabi forces were routed, and British cavalry pursued them and captured Cairo, which was undefended.

 Power was then restored to the Khedive, the war was at an end and the majority of the British army went to Alexandria and took ship for home, leaving, from November, just an army of occupation.

 Lieutenant William Mordaunt Marsh Edwards was awarded a Victoria Cross for his gallantry during the battle.